Mama Living Abroad

 Vegetarian Matzo Ball (Kneadelech) Soup

-There’s nothing better than a big bowl of vegetarian matzo ball soup to brighten up a gloomy day.
+There’s nothing better than a big bowl of vegetarian Matzo ball soup to brighten up a gloomy day.
 It is a great dish to make all year round, but especially for Passover.

 Kosher, Pareve